Page last updated on 4/6/2021

 Member Appeals During the National Emergency Period

 Medical Mutual members have 180 days from the date they receive the original denial notice to file an appeal of a denied claim, requested service or eligibility.
-As we are currently in a national emergency period declared by President Trump effective March 13, 2020, there is an important note about that timing.
+As we are currently in a national emergency period, there is an important note about that timing.

-At this time, the appeal period remains 180 days, but for members enrolled in certain plans as defined by the US Department of Labor and the Internal Revenue Service, Medical Mutual will pause counting days during this national emergency.
-Once the national emergency period ends, we will wait 60 days before we resume counting toward the 180-day limit.
+At this time, the appeal period remains 180 days, but for members enrolled in certain plans as defined by the U.S. Department of Labor and the Internal Revenue Service, Medical Mutual will pause counting days for one year or until 60 days after the end of the national emergency period, whichever is earlier.

 To determine if you are enrolled in a plan affected by this, please contact your HR department.